minio/minio/docs/distributed/README.md

 minio server http://host{1...32}/export{1...32} http://host{33...64}/export{1...32}
 ```

 Now the server has expanded storage of *1024* more disks in total of *2048* disks, new object upload requests automatically start using the least used cluster.
 This expansion strategy works endlessly, so you can perpetually expand your clusters as needed.
+When you restart, it is immediate and non-disruptive to the applications.
+Each group of servers in the command-line is called a zone.
+There are 2 zones in this example.
+Objects are placed in zones based on which zone has the *fmost free* space.
+Within each zone, the location of the erasure-set of drives is determined based on a deterministic hashing algorithm.

 ## 3. Test your setup
 To test this setup, access the MinIO server via browser or [`mc`](https://docs.min.io/docs/minio-client-quickstart-guide).